2sic/2sxc-docs/2sxc Docs Generator/pages/js-code/2sxc-api/index.md

 1. Using any html tag in the DOM:
   `<a onclick='alert($2sxc(this))'>layout</a>`

- There are more ways to do this - see TODO:
+ There are more ways to do this - see [How to get Sxc](xref:JsCode.2sxcApi.GetSxc.Index).

 ## Step 3: Use the `Sxc` to get Data or Perform CMS Actions